chakanamunayki/MUNAYKI-Project-2025/cursorrules/booking-optimization-todo.md

    - Improved error handling and fallback to localStorage when database operations fail
    - Enhanced data validation before submission

+4. Booking System Improvements (March 2024)
+   - Fixed issues with the booking process to ensure proper database integration
+   - Implemented a fallback mechanism in the booking service for database operations
+   - Added proper user authentication checks before booking submission
+   - Improved error handling with detailed console logs for debugging
+   - Enhanced the booking confirmation page UI with better alignment and visual elements
+   - Updated the currency converter to show only USD and EUR for simplicity
+   - Fixed issues with the `useParams` hook and added the `"use client"` directive where needed
+   - Updated documentation to reflect the changes to the currency conversion feature

+5. Form Validation Improvements (April 2024)
+   - Implemented react-hook-form for robust form validation
+   - Created Zod validation schemas for each form step
+   - Added inline validation feedback to replace alert() messages
+   - Created reusable form components with proper error styling
+   - Updated PersonalInfoStep to use the new validation system
+   - Updated PaymentInfoStep with improved validation
+   - Updated AdditionalParticipants component with form validation
+   - Enhanced BookingContext to support the new validation approach

+6. UI and UX Enhancements (May 2024)
+   - Updated ButtonColorful component to support icons
+   - Added WhatsApp button with icon to confirmation page
+   - Improved Home button with icon on confirmation page
+   - Enhanced payment instructions with clearer steps
+   - Made Special Requirements field optional
+   - Updated validation schema to reflect UI changes

 ## Notes on SQL Function
 We already have an `insert_test_booking` SQL function that can be used for more robust database operations.
 This function:
 - Takes a JSONB object with booking data